 Installing Arch Linux on a Raspberry Pi 4

 Arch Linux doesn’t support ARM architecture (used by devices like Raspberry Pi) officially.
 But there is a separate project called Arch Linux ARM that ports Arch Linux to ARM devices.
-It is available in both 32-bit & 64-bit format.
+It is available in both 32-bit & 64-bit formats.

 I am going to use it for getting Arch on Raspberry Pi.